What are the Load Restraint Requirements under the Chain of Responsibility?

 • Commercial arrangements should include prescriptive requirements to comply with legal obligations.

-This course includes Module 1.
-Load Restraint which provides an overview of the Heavy Vehicle National Law (HVNL) and Regulations requirements and obligations for Load Restraint and the National Transport Commission Load Restraint Guide 2018 and the law, the requirements of the 5 Load restraint fundamentals which include: Packaging, Friction, Dunnage, Load Configuration and Lashings, and practical solutions to manage the risks of load restraint in your business including packaging, load restraint methods, and load inspections..
+Module 4.
+Load Restraint – Provides an overview of the Heavy Vehicle National Law (HVNL) and Regulations requirements and obligations for Load Restraint and the National Transport Commission Load Restraint Guide 2018 and the law.

 Zenergy – Heavy Vehicle National Law and Chain of Responsibility (CoR)